timknut/geno_imputation/README.md

 # Pipeline
 Link to other .md docs,, or have everything here with a big TOC at the top.

-## Split collection files.
-Some of the files are collections of Illumina MATRIX-format files.
-See eg. `genotype_rawdata/FinalReport_54kV2_collection2.txt`
-The script `scripts/split_collectionfiles.sh` shows how this was done in Tims version of the REPO.

 ## Common folder tree
 Look like this in Tims local repo, as of july 14.
 2016.
 ```sh